-That well known metaphor – How do you eat an elephant?
+That well-known metaphor – How do you eat an elephant?
 One bite at a time – is a handy one to apply here.
-Spend some time breaking your protocol down into small, managable chunks.
+Spend some time breaking your protocol down into small, manageable chunks.
 Ones that work for you.
 Start with the easy stuff and keep chipping away.
 If you do this, I guarantee in six months you’ll be amazed at how far you’ve come.

 This AIP healing caper that I chose takes time to master.
 It’s not for those looking for a quick fix.
 Frankly, it’s never over, either.
 Health is a lifelong project.

 For over two decades, I never spoke to anyone about my HS.
 I was terribly ashamed and frankly, this wasn’t helped by medical practitioners being unhelpful and dismissive.

 HS can be a terribly isolating disease (which is one of the primary reasons I retrained as a health coach).